G. T. Mullett

 Evidently, Mullett learned from his mistake – there are no other misdemeanours on his conduct record.
 Rather, the files detail his steady rise through the ranks.
 He was promoted to Corporal in October 1913 and to Serjeant in September the following year.

-On 1 July 1916, his brother Frederick James was until five months before the Armistice.
-A note in the file says that on 31 May 1918 he was wounded.
+On 1 July 1916, his brother Frederick James was killed.
+George Thomas survived until five months before the Armistice.
+A note in the file says that he was wounded on 31 May 1918.
 Two weeks later this was amended to “wounded and missing” and then again in late August to “to be regarded for official purposes as having died.”

 Mullett was 5 feet 7⅞ inches, weighed a little under 10 stone and had a 36-inch chest.
 He had hazel eyes and brown hair.
 There was a a scar on his right cheek.